-or four decades now, industry engithe temperature of the granulation mixture neers have gathered at Florida's and, in particular, ammonia:phosphate idyllic Clearwater Beach for the mole ratio.
-AIChE's two-day annual convention on The granulation of ammonium phossulphuric acid, phosphoric acid and phosphate fertilizer production.
-The convention. which always runs on a Friday and Saturday, is renowned for its relaxed atmosphere and ability to combine business with friendship, food and family
+or four decades now, industry engineers have gathered at Florida's idyllic Clearwater Beach for the AlChE's two-day annual convention on sulphuric acid, phosphoric acid and phosphate fertilizer production.
+The convention, which always runs on a Friday and Saturday, is renowned for its relaxed atmosphere and ability to combine business with friendship, food and family.